JerryYan97/Hedge/doc/DDN/01 Code and Project Organization.md

 Nope.
 Unreal must has a project before hand.
 So, we woundn't consider the case that we don't have a project.

+Project and scene configuration files use the yaml format and they are not same.
+The project configuration yaml file wouldn't be copied to the final packaged game and the scene configuration file would be copied to the final packaged game for deserializing/serializing scene information into the RAM.

 ## MISC notes

 WindowsOS Directory path dialog: